Hawler Medical University: University administration

-2. Colleges of Hawler Medical University
+Colleges of Hawler Medical University

 2.1 College of Medicine

 Hawler Medical University's College of Medicine is the oldest medical school in Iraq's Kurdistan region.
 It began as a part of Sulaimaniyah University in 1977, and in 1981, it became one of Salahaddin University's colleges.
 In 2005, Hawler Medical University took over the administration of the College.
-The College of Medicine is composed of the following departments:
+The College of Medicine is composed of the following academic departments:

+Department of Medical Education

+this consists of themes related to Bioethics and Professionalism, Communication Skills, Personal Development, Clinical and Procedural Skills, and the Pedagogy and CME Courses.